oneapi-src/oneAPI-samples/Tools/SystemDebug/README.md

 `TCASample.rst` : Sample of how to use the `Intel® System Debugger` to connect to a real target.

-`SysTraceSample.rst` : Sample of how to use the `Intel® System Debugger for System Trace` to work with a precollected trace file.
+`SysTraceSample.rst` : Sample of how to use the `Intel® System Debugger for System Trace` to work with a pre-collected trace file.

-`SysDbgSample.rst` : Sample of how to use the `Intel® System Debugger for System Debug` to work with the example UEFI application provided to debug bare metal applications.
+`SysDbgSample.rst` : Sample of how to use the `Intel® System Debugger for System Debug` to work with the example UEFI application provided to debug bare-metal applications.

 ## Licence